 Now that we have a clear understanding of how the process works, we can start to look for possible candidates for automation.
-As we start looking, pretty much anyone who thinks their process is broken will have suggestions.
+Have suggestions if you think your process is broken.

 There are few quick questions that can help you identify if that truly is a good candidate.